Discord Business Model

 A brief history of Discord

 As the company grew, it opened its door to funding from outside investors, including an early $20 million investment by Warner Media.
-Subsequent funding for the company came through a series of funding rounds in April 2018 which attracted significant investment from well-known venture capitalists such as Tencent, Spark Capital, IVP, Index Ventures, and Benchmark.
-This initial funding round raised $50 million and cemented the place of Discord as a burgeoning tech company within the community.
+Subsequent funding for the company came through a series of funding rounds in April 2018, attracting significant investment from well-known venture capitalists such as Tencent, Spark Capital, IVP, Index Ventures, and Benchmark.

 Aside from the solid financial investment the company enjoyed, it also developed strategic partnerships to bolster its role within the industry.
 Some of these include: